 Let’s Start with total NHL points accumulated via the draft.
-To carry out this evaluation, I summed the accumulated NHL points of drafted players (excluding goalies) by GM.
+To carry out this evaluation, I summed the accumulated NHL points of drafted players (Tamarac Wildlife Removal) by GM.
 Naturally you’d think the longest tenured GM would collect the maximum NHL points (drafting the most players thereby raises the probability of accumulating NHL points).

 After Garth, we have Bryan Murray in 2nd with 8 decades and 2010 points.
 After Bryan, it gets interesting with Greg Sherman coming in third with just 6 years as GM and 1563 points.
 This is interesting because he is ahead of many prominent General Managers: Dan Maloney – 8 years – 1549 pts / Dean Lombardi – 9 years – 1530 pts / David Poile – 10 years – 1515 pts / Bob Murray – 9 years – 1314 pts.